- Search The Registry

 - My Account

 On this date, A'Lelia Walker was born in 1885.
-She was an African American businesswoman.
+She was a Black businesswoman.
 She was associated with the Harlem Renaissance as a patron of the arts who provided an intellectual forum for the Black literati of New York City during the 1920s.

 Walker was born Lelia McWilliams Robinson Wilson Kennedy in Vicksburg, Mississippi, grew up in St. Louis, Missouri, and attended Knoxville College in Tennessee before going to work for her mother, Madame C. J. Walker (Sarah Breedlove Walker), who had made a fortune in the hair-care business.
 She managed the Pittsburgh, PA, branch of her mother's hair-care product empire (c.
 1908-14); oversaw Lelia College, a school of cosmetology also run by the company; became manager of the Walker College of Hair Culture, New York City, in 1914; and became president of the company, 1919.